 Do I pay for this training?

-No you dont!
-However please be aware there are limits as to the number of learners that can be funded for each employer.
-The limit is determined by the size of the organisation.
+Please be aware that there are limits as to the number of courses that can be funded for each employer and the limit is determined by the size of the organisation.

 We employ adult social care staff, but are not a direct social care employer - can we access this?